Become a childminder

 How to become a childminder

-Decide whether register as an independent childminder with Ofsted or to register with a childminder agency: see Work as a childminder – GOV.UK
+1. Choose if you want to be an independent childminder registered with Ofsted or register with a childminding agency.
+You can find more information at Work as a childminder – GOV.UK.

 Email: Childcare Support Team